mharris717/ember-cli-pagination/README.md

 ### Customization

 You can use your own template for the pagination controls.
 Create it in your app at app/templates/components/page-numbers.hbs and it will be used automatically.
+Note: do not use `ember generate component page-numbers`, as this will also create an empty JavaScript controller file.
+Create/copy the page-numbers.hbs file yourself.

 See [the default template](https://github.com/mharris717/ember-cli-pagination/blob/master/addon/templates/components/page-numbers.hbs) for an example.